Last Updated on 05/02/21 by quiltripping

 Ideas for a Chicago 4 day itinerary in the Downtown-Loop area

-My list of 25 Chicago activities includes many of the most popular and “must-see” sights, as well as some of the ones that I think make Chicago unique.
-Narrowing down this list to just 25 was a challenge.
-You will want to pick and choose what you want to do based on your interests, budget and the amount of time you have.
+Now to decide what to do in Chicago.
+My list of 25 fun things to do in Chicago includes many of the most popular and “must-see” sights, as well as some of the ones that I think make Chicago unique.
+Actually, narrowing down this list to just 25 was a challenge (there will need to be a part 2 to this list at some point).
+You will want to pick and choose what you do based on your interests, budget and the amount of time that you have.

 Escape our planetary confines for a little while as you explore the universe in the US’ s first planetarium which was built in 1930.
 The Adler Planetarium is one of the three museums that make up the Museum Campus and offers a wide selection of shows, including one with Big Bird and Elmo for the littlest family members.
 There are also many great exhibits that span all aspects of star gazing and exploration.
 Growing up, seeing a star show here on a school field trip was one of my most memorable museum experiences.